-With the prime working age group of labor force participants still at levels seen previously in 1988, it does raise the question of just how robust the labor market actually is?
+When refined down to this level, talk about data mining, we do actually see recovery, however, after the longest economic expansion on record, a record stock market, and record levels of corporate debt to fund expansions and buybacks; employment ratios for this group are at the same level as seen in 1988.
+Such should raise the question of just how robust the labor market actually is?
 Low initial jobless claims coupled with the historically low unemployment rate are leading many economists to warn of tight labor markets and impending wage inflation.
 If there is no one to hire, employees have more negotiating leverage according to prevalent theory.
 While this seems reasonable on its face, further analysis into the employment data suggests these conclusions are not so straightforward.